A friend: What are you going to do in Malaga this time?

 Tip: You can book a table through the website (link above).

-If I can’t get into Casa Lola, then Gorki is my second favourite place for tapas in Malaga.
+If I can’t get into Casa Lola, then Gorki is my second favourite tapas place in Malaga.
 It was a bit harder to infiltrate – I was the only tourist in the place when I visited and I got the ‘tourists not welcome’ feel when I tried to take a seat.
 I was handed a Spanish menu and a scowl as a last-ditch effort to chase me off but when I persisted, I was rewarded with excellent food and wine.

 Best for: high-quality tapas enjoyed by the locals.